Preliminary Facts To Know.

 He prioritized and then ordered his craft back to Jabba's Palace with the two elder Hutt princesses safely stowed in the ship's holds.

-"You gave into your fear.
+"You gave into your fear which you have to master soon.
 Return to your safe place immediately."

 The party at Jabba's palace was in full swing, the band was loud and everyone was either drunk or highly stoned on various heady brews, mixes, and galactic substances imported by the some of the best, and worst, smugglers under the Galactic Empire.